 Most hospitals will not ask you about whether you want them to bathe your baby.
-It is almost a default reaction for a hospital to assume you want them to give your baby a bath.
+It is almost a default reaction for a hospital to assume you want them to do so.

 In some hospitals, the first bath is conducted as more of a learning experience for parents rather than for hygienic reasons.
-If you are wanting to learn how to bathe your baby, but you want your baby to keep the vernix, you still have options.
+If you want to learn how to bathe your baby, but you want your baby to keep the vernix, you still have options.

-Your nurse can walk you through a bath routine without actually giving your baby a bath.
-You don’t have to miss out on this beneficial learning experience.
+Your nurse can walk you through a bath routine without actually bathing your baby.
+Bathing a wiggling newborn can be intimidating, so many first-time moms appreciate this lesson.

 Why Do Parents Feel Pressured?

-Most parents want their baby to be as picture perfect as possible, or they want to go along with the norm.
-Just because you have wishes for your baby that are different than what are typically conducted, it does not make you wrong.
+Most parents want their baby to be as picture-perfect as possible, or they want to go along with the norm.
+Just because your wishes for your baby go against the norm, it does not make you wrong.

 The vernix is a substance that provides natural benefits for your baby.
 That is the best possible kind you can offer.
-You aren’t doing your baby a favor by removing the vernix — you are actually doing a favor by leaving it on.
+You aren’t doing your baby any favors by removing the vernix — you are doing a favor by leaving it on.

-No, the presence of vernix is not attractive, but it is benefitting your baby.
-The vernix is only temporary, you can eventually wash it away.
-Don’t let the judgements of others stop you from following through with what you want for your child.
+No, the presence of vernix is not attractive, but it benefits your baby.
+The vernix is only temporary; you can eventually wash it away.
+Don’t let other people’s judgments stop you from following through with what you want for your child.

-If you want to have your baby washed, that is your preference also.
+If you want to have your baby washed, that is your preference.
 Don’t feel pressured to not bathe your baby just because of the opinions of others.
-Make a decision off of your own preference.

 Can Vernix Help With Nursing?

-In most hospitals if you decide to have them bathe your baby, it is likely this occurs before you even get a chance to try that first feeding.
-This isn’t the case everywhere, but at many places it is.
+In most hospitals, if you decide to have the staff bathe your baby, it will likely occur before you even get a chance to try that first feeding.

-Your baby will be most content with you, so taking him or her away for a bath can be extremely startling.
+Your baby will be most content with you, so taking them away for a bath can be extremely startling.

 Most babies who partake in skin-to-skin contact are known to latch on for breastfeeding much easier.
-So, by delaying the bath and engaging in skin-to-skin contact, you are essentially promoting your chances of successful breastfeeding (source).
+So, by delaying the bath and engaging in skin-to-skin contact, you are essentially promoting your chances of successful breastfeeding.

-The reason breastfeeding becomes more successful is that the baby does not experience increased levels of stress from being taken away from mom to bathe.
-The stress levels can make your baby much more distressed and more likely to refuse to latch.
+Breastfeeding becomes more successful with skin-to-skin contact because the baby does not experience increased stress from being taken away from the mom to bathe.
+High stress levels can make your baby much more distressed and more likely to refuse to latch.